By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• Fresh herbs or spices for infusion (optional): lavender, rosemary, or cracked black pepper
+• Fresh herbs or spices (optional)

-• Clean, cold water for rinsing butter
+• Clean, cold water for rinsing

 Instructions